CVVisualPSETeam/CVVisual/doc/introduction-tut.md

 Put `finalShow()` after the last CVVisual function.
 If the program reaches it, instead of `Resume program execution` a button labeled `Exit program` will appear, which does exactly what it says.

-([Source](http://commons.wikimedia.org/wiki/File:PNG-Gradient.png) of the image used for demonstration)
+([Source](http://commons.wikimedia.org/wiki/File:PNG-Gradient.png) of the image used for demonstration.
+Note that the screenshots were taken during development and may not depict all features of the current version.)